The Self-Publisher's Guide to Book Design

 - Make sure the editing is done beforehand.

 When engaging a graphic artist, make sure they are using the Adobe Creative Suite and InDesign for laying out your book.
 You don't want to use a graphic artist that only knows how to use Photoshop because that's not the proper design software for this type of work.
 Book cover layout should be done in InDesign.
 Ask to see samples of books they have designed for others, as well.
-Remember, this is your book you are publishing and you should have full control and final ownership of the design of the book.
+Remember, this is your book you are publishing and you should have full control and final

 Professional Book Design Services by DiggyPOD